RAIST: Learning Risk Aware Traffic Interactions via Spatio-Temporal Graph Convolutional Networks: Introduction

-Besides making the driving decisions, a better understanding of the scene, including road agents' intention modeling, can also be leveraged to assess the risk involved.
-Deep learning models are often uninterpretable, failing in surprising circumstances.
-An auxiliary goal of the risk assessment will increase the interpretability towards predicting driver-centric tactical behavior.
-The risk assessment literature \cite{lefevre2014survey} extensively covers the topic of potential risk identification.
-However, current methods like estimating object importance \cite{gao2019goal,zhang2020interaction} require carefully annotated training labels.
-Another plausible direction is to identify the \textit{risk objects} that causally influence the ego-behavior \cite{li2020make}.
-While proposing a label-efficient causal inference method for identifying risk objects, it lacks interaction modeling and performs poorly, especially when the risk objects are pedestrians.
+Apart from aiding driving decisions, a deeper understanding of the scene, including the intention modeling of road agents, can also be leveraged to assess the risk involved.
+However, deep learning models are often uninterpretable and can fail unexpectedly.
+An auxiliary goal of risk assessment is to improve interpretability in predicting driver-centric tactical behavior.
+The risk assessment literature \cite{lefevre2014survey} extensively covers potential risk identification, but current methods, such as estimating object importance \cite{gao2019goal, zhang2020interaction}, require carefully annotated training labels.
+Another plausible approach is to identify \textit{risk objects} that causally influence ego-behavior \cite{li2020make}, but existing methods lack sufficient interaction modeling and perform poorly, particularly concerning pedestrians.